phaidra/phaidra/README.md

   + `OC_PASS`
   + `OC_EVENTS_URL`
   + `OC_INGEST_URL`
+  It then can be started up with a command like: `docker compose --project-name $PROJECT_NAME_OF_YOUR_LIKING --profile ssl-local --profile external-opencast up -d`.
+An additional container (`vige`) will be started up.
+This container uploads videos to the external opencast instance, monitors conversion status and retrieves the resulting link.
+Usage of an external opencast server is highly recommended to reduce IO stress and bandwidth usage.
 + `external-opencast-dev`: can be added to any of the dev-profiles that use local storage, if an external opencast-streaming-server is available to you.
 Uses bindmounted code from the repository.
     The following variables will have to be set:
   + `OC_EXTERNAL="ACTIVATED"`